juyongdo/pycape/docs/tutorials/submit_linear_regression_job.md

 	[Project(id=project_123, name=Sales Transactions, label=sales-transactions)]
 ```

-Once you have the project in-memory that you want to add a `DataView` to, you can initialize a `DataView` class and pass the instance to the `add_dataview` method.
+Once you have the project in-memory that you want to add a `DataView` to, you can initialize a `DataView` class and pass the instance to the `create_dataview` method.

 ```python
     >>> my_project = c.get_project(id="project_123")